 35 Stunden

-This country guide is for general informational purposes only and should not be construed as legal advice, nor as binding based on your relationship with Lano.
-When using Lano's solutions, the specifics may depend on your EOR and Payroll setup with our partners.
-Although we update this guide regularly, it may not reflect current legal developments.
+This country guide is for informational purposes only and should not be construed as legal advice.
+The content of this guide contains general information, and although we update this guide regularly, it may not reflect current legal developments.
 Lano Software GmbH disclaims any liability for any actions you take or refrain from taking based on the content contained in this country guide.

 Germany is known for its complex laws and regulations.
 This also holds true for German payroll.
 According to the Global Payroll Complexity Index 2021, Germany is the fourth most complex country worldwide for payroll processing.